 Contributing to the MoodleNet project

 MoodleNet is a new open social media platform for educators, focussed on professional development and open content.
 In May 2018 we created a prototype overview as the result of a design sprint, which gives a flavour of where we're headed.
+We followed that up with a series of four UX screencasts in July 2018.

 How to get involved